 Akoya pearls are graded on the AAA to A scale.

 - An AAA pearl is the highest grade, with a regular surface and high luster.
 The surface should be virtually flawless.

 - An AA pearl is the next grade.
-The surface should be between 75 and 95 percent free of blemishes and the luster should be clear.
+The surface should be between 75 and 95 percent free of blemishes, and the luster should be clear.

-- The lowest grade is an A. This pearl's surface is more than one-fourth flawed and the luster is lower than the other two grades.
+- The lowest grade is an A. This pearl's surface is more than one-fourth flawed, and the luster is lower than the other two grades.

 Hanadama pearls are the finest of Akoya pearls.
-The term literally means "round flower," a poetic term that conveys their beauty.
+The term literally translates to "round flower," a poetic term that conveys their beauty.
 Only Japanese labs can award the hanadama designation, so not all pearls are graded for this, but the ones that have been certified hanadama have virtually flawless surfaces, thick nacre, and exceptional luster.

-Taking Care of Pearls
+Taking Care of Akoya Pearls

 Don't let Akoya pearls come in contact with cosmetics, perfume, or hair sprays.
-Put them on last when you're dressing and if possible, 30 minutes after using any beauty products.
+Put them on last when you're dressing and, if possible, 30 minutes after using any beauty products.
 To keep them clean, wipe them with a damp cloth.
 Don't rinse them unless absolutely necessary, as the water can weaken the silk on which they are strung.

 Have your Akoya pearls restrung about every 18 months, or a year if you wear them frequently.
-To keep pearls from rubbing against one another, or to keep them all from falling off if the strand breaks, there should be knots between every pearl on a necklace.
+To keep pearls from rubbing against one another or to keep them all from falling off if the strand breaks, there should be knots between every pearl on a necklace.